Chapter History

 • James Shelby, born in 1752, died in 1786 in Lincoln County, Kentucky.
 James was killed by Indians.

 • Catherine Shelby, born February 27, 1755, died after 1833 in Washington County, Virginia, married James Thompson, a captain in the American Revolutionary War.
-James Thompson was a relative of General William and Elizabeth Henry Russell (sister to Patrick Henry).

 • Evan Shelby, born February 27, 1754, died January 18, 1783.
 Killed by Indians.
 Married Catherine Shelby, daughter of John Shelby, his uncle.